ftclausen/ftclausen.github.io/_posts/2019-05-27-setting_up_k8s_with_metrics_server.markdown

 installing metrics-server can easily be done via Helm but this leaves it in a non-working state; this post attempts to address how to get it from non-working -> working.

+You'll also need:

+- A CA certificate + key for the aggregation layer
+- A key + cert signed by above CA for the metrics-server

 ## Terms

 - _Main apiserver_ - The core kube-apiserver